sergeyrachev/sandstream/README.md

 ### How-to use

-To print all available elementary stream pid run:

-    sandstream elephants.ts

-To get an elementary stream with pid equal 33 and write to file 33.bin use:
+To get all elementary streams prefixed with name 'elephants_' use:

-    sandstream elephants.ts 33 33.bin
+    sandstream elephants.ts elephants_

 ## Dev Docs

  IO level for input separated from main demuxer implementation to handle multiple IO backend.
-Demuxer handles one TS packet per call with returning how many bytes consumed so there is no limit on input buffer granularity.
+Demuxer handles one TS packet per call so there is no limit on input buffer granularity.
  IO can provide as many bytes as available without additional alignement per packet boundary.
  Demuxer skips unneeded bytes and restore bytestream synchronization on sync_byte.
 During implementation extended Mpeg2TS formats taken into account as BDAV with 4 extra bytes prepending TS packet and/or  ATSC streams with FEC bytes in front of every packet.
 All these extra bytes silently skipped by demuxing on resync step.

  Extra data copiyng has been avoided so demultiplexing process happens on every packet.

- Elementary streams detection separated to do not overcomplicate demultiplexer implementation.
-This solution may need redesign and rework depends on use-cases and applications.

- Naive internal architecture doesn't imply future reusage as is and has many trade-offs.
-A few growing points:

- - No generic table section parsing (currently only PAT/PMT stored in single TS Packet is supported)
- - Elementary stream consumer API should be designed better, currently use C++ IOStream as output
- - Better unittest compatibility with better source code modularity and granularity
+Instead of copying and merging incapsulated payload the scatter/gather algorithm is used;
+ storage abstraction keeps multiple packet pointers and provide api to underlying byte sequence.

  ### Tips and trick
  "version.h" and "birthday.h" provides a generic way to update internal application version and date of build.
 The values are printed then on run as